benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 6.md

 The **conditional GET** guarantees that cache content stays up-to-date while still saving traffic and response time when possible.

 When a client requests a resource from a server, it will include a field `If-modified-since: <date> `.
-If the object has been modified since `<date>`, then the server will return the HTTP status code 200, along with a field `Last-modified`
+- If the object has been modified since `<date>`, then the server will return the new object, the HTTP status code 200, and  `Last-modified: <date>` in the body.
+- If the object hasn't been modified, the server will return the cached object and the HTTP status code 304 Not Modified

+## Content Distribution Networks (CDN)
+A content distribution network is a global network of web caches that is provisioned by ISPs, network operators, or content providers like Netflix and Google.

+It has many uses and the benefits overlap with that of web caching.
+- reduce traffic on a network's internet connection
+- improve response time for users: CDN nodes are closer to users than origin servers
+- reduce bandwidth requirements on content provider
+- reduce money spent on maintaining origin server